 Figure 8: The annual temperature climatologies for the site locations at which the morphometric measurements of E. maxima were collected.
 Temperature parameters mean (green), max (red) and min (blue) are depicted.
 Climatologies were determined using historical data dating back to 1972 until 2017, although historical data ranges differ for each site.

-Wind and Wave Climatology